The 4 Guarantees of Wood Flooring

 There are various finishes that manufacturers put on wood flooring to make them more scratch resistant.
 The most popular finish these days is Aluminum Oxide.
 Wood flooring also typically comes with a wear warranty from 5 to 50 years in length.
 Wear warranties, however, usually only guarantee that a wood’s veneer won’t wear completely through.
 There are no anti-scratch warranties in the wood flooring business.
 All wood floors, no matter the finish treatment or quality of the wood, will be susceptible to surface scratching.
 With that being said, make sure you prepare your home for a wood floor before the installation.
 It’s a good idea to use furniture protectors, floor mats, and area rugs to guard your wood floors from scratches.
 Also, you might want to consider installing tile in your entry ways, since it’s the area where the heaviest traffic usually occurs.
 If there are large pets or children in the house, you may want to consider looking at a laminate floor, which is much more resistant to scratches.

-See also Choosing a Reclaimed Wood Floor
+See also Reclaimed Wood Flooring - Go Green

 2) Wood Floors are Guaranteed to Indent